digitoimistodude/dudestack/README.md

 ## Getting started

 1. Everything assumes your projects are in **~/Projects**.
 You should make sure that folder exists.
 You can also decide to use another folder, but then you need a lot of search&replace and using this would be quite pointless.
-2. Run [marlin-vagrant](https://github.com/digitoimistodude/marlin-vagrant) (if you use MAMP Pro server, you need to edit createproject.sh accordingly)
+2. Run [marlin-vagrant](https://github.com/digitoimistodude/marlin-vagrant) (if you use MAMP Pro server, you need to edit bin/createproject.sh accordingly)
 3. Edit `createproject.sh` and `composer.json` based on your own needs.

 To start a new project, run `createproject` and have fun.